exo-archives/aio-portal/patch/PORTAL-3717/readme.txt

     * Status: Cannot load upload form and FCK in edit mode of portlet
     * CCP Issue: none, Product Jira Issue: PORTAL-3717
     * Complexity: N/A
-    * Impacted Client(s): N/A
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  eXo.webui.UIUpload.initUploadEntry(..) do not work because HTML elements have not rendered yet when execute eXo.webui.UIUpload.initUploadEntry(..)

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * Execute eXo.webui.UIUpload.initUploadEntry(..) after all HTML elements are rendered
     * Replace "rcontext.getJavascriptManager().addJavascript" by "rcontext.getJavascriptManager().addCustomizedOnLoadScript"

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)